endoflife-date/endoflife.date/products/motorola.md

     link: https://www.motorola.com/us/smartphones-razr-gen-2/p
 ---

-> [Motorola Mobility LLC](https://en.wikipedia.org/wiki/Motorola_Mobility), marketed as **Motorola**, is an American consumer electronics and telecommunications company, and a subsidiary of Chinese multinational technology company [Lenovo](https://en.wikipedia.org/wiki/Lenovo).
-Motorola primarily manufactures smartphones and other mobile devices running the Android operating system developed by Google.
+> [Motorola](https://motorola.com) manufactures smartphones and other mobile devices running the Android operating system.

 Phones are supported for 2 to 3 years.